mhalushka/miRge/README.md

       -lib <dir required>   the path to the miRge libraries -sp <string required>
-                            the species can be human, mouse, fruitfly, nematode, rat and zebrafish (novle miRNA detection is confined in human and mouse)
+                            the species can be human, mouse, fruitfly, nematode, rat and zebrafish (novel miRNA detection is confined in human and mouse)
       -ad <string>          the adapter need to be removed which could be illumina, ion or a defined sequence (default: none)